GiantCaiB/Jeylabs_Puzzle/README.md

 This is an ASP.NET Core Web App.

+***Better to use Safari to run the app.
+If want to run with Chrome, please clear the cached images to make sure the result is displayed properly.

 The shape image locates in "wwwroot/images".

 Thanks for your time to view this code.